 Subject.Factory

 .
-It doesn’t need to be stored anywhere.
+It doesn’t need to be stored anywhere along the way.

 The Subject.Factory